zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   ![Self-hosted gateway public IP](./19.png)

-* API management subsription key, from the Azure portal on the API Management service resource select Subscriptions under APIs and select Show/hide keys for the one with display name "Built-in all-access subscription".
+* API management subscription key, from the Azure portal on the API Management service resource select Subscriptions under APIs and select Show/hide keys for the one with display name "Built-in all-access subscription".

   ![Self-hosted gateway subscriptions](./20.png)